freenet/freenet-core/docs/src/dev-guide.md

 ## Writing the backend for our web application

-In the [creating a new contract](dev-guide.md#creating-a-new-contract) section we described the contract interface, but we were using to write a simple container contract that won't be doing anything in practice, just carrying around the front end of your application.
+In the [creating a new contract](dev-guide.md#creating-a-new-contract) section we described the contract interface, but we were using it to write a simple container contract that won't be doing anything in practice, just carrying around the front end of your application.
 The core logic of the application, and a back end where we will be storing all the information, requires another contract.
 So we will create a new contract in a different directory for it:

 ```
 $ cd ../backend